NREL/HPC/docs/Documentation/Software_Tools/spack.md

 ```

 would achieve the Eagle naming scheme.
-### To remove default variable settings in the modulefile, e.g., CPATH,
+#### To remove default variable settings in the modulefile, e.g., CPATH:

 ```
 modules: